What is organ and tissue donation?

 How can I be sure my information is kept confidential?

-As a state-authorized public service, Donate Life DC adheres to the strictest and most up-to-date guidelines to keep all personal information confidential.
+As a state-authorized public service, Donate Life Washington, D.C. adheres to the strictest and most up-to-date guidelines to keep all personal information confidential.
 Aside from standard information such as name and address, the only sensitive information we require is place of birth, while mother’s maiden name and driver’s license number are optional.
 Why collect this information?
-Because it is absolutely vital that we identify individual registrants with 100% certainty if they should ever be in a position to be an actual organ or tissue donor.
+Because it is absolutely vital that we identify individual registrants with 100% certainty if they should ever be in a position to be an actual organ, eye or tissue donor.
 We would never want to confuse a patient who is not registered with someone who is.

 We assure you that every technical precaution is in place to protect the information from identity thieves.
 Of the 45+ state donor registries now in operation, there are no reported problems with unauthorized access to personal information.